 Any type of flowering magnolia tree makes for a good choice for front yard trees.
 Known for their beauty and sweet fragrant scents, flowering Magnolia trees thrive in various conditions and should be selected based on the specifics of individual varieties.
-For example, Little Gem Magnolias are evergreens that will grow to around 20 foot tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes (read more about these gorgeous front yard trees here).
+For example, Little Gem Magnolias are evergreens that will grow to around 20 feet tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes (read more about these gorgeous front yard trees here).
+They grow in zones 7-9 so they are best for the southern states.
 Another favorite variety of ours, the Bracken’s Brown Beauty Magnolia, can tolerate very wet areas and cold winters while also thriving in full sunlight exposure (more about it here).

 A small deciduous tree, the Dogwood helps greet the spring thanks to its show of beautiful flowers (pink or white, based on the variety you select).
 Low-maintenance choices, these trees look lovely as a specimen or small grouping on residential property around homes, near patios, or in lawns, and is also a nice choice in woodland gardens.